Mutual Fund Expense Ratio Explained (0.5% vs 1.8% — What It Actually Costs)

 The TER and fund manager quality are separate variables.
 Evaluate them independently.

 Want a fee-only SEBI RIA to review your portfolio's TER burden and the net-of-tax case for switching?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?